biocypher/biocypher/_sources/tutorial.md.txt

 mandatory IDs for source and target, a mandatory label, and a property dictionary.
 How these entities are mapped to the ontological hierarchy underlying a BioCypher graph is determined by their mandatory labels, which connect the input data stream to the schema configuration.
+This we will see in the following section.

 <!-- Figure for ID, label, prop of nodes and edges? -->